pommicket/ted/README.md

 ## Reporting bugs

-You can report a bug by sending an email to `pommicket at pommicket.com`.
+You can report a bug by sending an email to `pommicket at pommicket.com` or by creating an [issue on GitHub](https://github.com/pommicket/ted/issues).

 If ted is crashing on startup try doing these things as temporary fixes: